practicalli/clojure/concepts/features.md

   Lisp stands for LISt Processing, so its no surprise that all Clojure code is defined in a list.

-  The open Parenthesis `(` denotes the start of a list, the first element of that list is evaluated as a function call, everthing else in the list is data.
+  The open Parenthesis `(` denotes the start of a list, the first element of that list is evaluated as a function call, everything else in the list is data.

   The evaluation of the first element of a list can be behaviour of `(` can be over-ridden using `quote` or its short form the quote character, **'**, so the list elements are all treated as data.